background img

 Enhance your skills with free educational courses

-If you've been out of the loop for a while, it's a good idea to polish your skills and knowledge before jumping into the driver's seat as a owner.
+If you've been out of the loop for a while, it's a good idea to polish your skills and knowledge before jumping into the driver's seat as a small business owner.
 Fortunately, according to the AARP, there are plenty of options for free education targeted to seniors.
 Online, you can find everything from art and science to cooking classes.
 Check around with local colleges; many will allow retirees to audit classes.
 You won't earn credits, but you'll have access to the same information as students.
 Many states also offer free two-year college degrees for adults and seniors who never earned a degree.

 Write down what you know, and sell your words

 You've collected vast amounts of experience over your lifetime, and there are people willing to pay to read about it.
 With nothing more than a computer, you can write and publish your own ebook, which can be sold for profit or given away free to establish you as an expert in your field.
 As Crashers explains, one of the most important aspects of your book is that it contains unique content that your readers can either enjoy or apply to their own personal or professional endeavors.
-As a freelance writer, you are considered your own owner and have 100-percent control over your earning potential.
+As a freelance writer, you are considered your own small business owner and have 100-percent control over your earning potential.
 Plus, there are great tax benefits, and you can write off costs associated with research.

 You've made it this far in life and, hopefully, have some put back for that proverbial rainy day.
-But, if you want to continue to grow your retirement fund while enjoying life in the here and now, starting your own business can help.
+But, if you want to continue to grow your retirement while enjoying life in the here and now, starting your own business can help.
 Don't be afraid to get out there and mix and mingle with the millennials – you just might be able to show them a thing or two about success.

 Article submitted by Larry Mager